riotkit-org/waitforoutput/README.md

 - Waiting for a pattern to appear in docker container logs
 - Waiting for a generic command output to appear
 - Finding container name by regexp pattern
+- Returns result as a exit code and message
+- Output of checked command/container log is passed through to the console

 Installing
 ----------